IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>Summary</summary>

 In this demo, we saw how to ingest data manually into IBM Concert.
-We learned about the five types of SBOMs and the CVE scan format that can be uploaded to Concert for visualization in the UI.<br>/<br/>
+We learned about the five types of SBOMs and the CVE scan format that can be uploaded to Concert for visualization in the UI.

 Click <a href="https://ibm.github.io/platinum-demos/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/pre-requisites" target="_blank" rel="noreferrer">here</a> to continue to **Part 2 - Using a pipeline to automate data ingestion into IBM Concert**.